YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: true`

 You can make mobs spawned by a monster spawner have no AI.
 Nerfed mobs will do nothing.
-You can make them jump while in water by changing `spawner-nerfed-mobs-should-jump` to `true` in [paper.yml].
+You can make them jump while in water by changing `spawner-nerfed-mobs-should-jump` to `true` in [paper-world configuration].

-### [paper.yml]
+### [paper-world configuration]

 #### despawn-ranges